ModelValidationProgram/MVP-NonClinalAF/sim_outputs_meta/README.md

 *`INFO`  for causal mutations, information output from slim *`af_cor_temp` correlation between allele frequency and temperature based on subset of individuals sampled according to their fitness
 *`af_cor_sal` correlation between allele frequency and salinity based on subset of individuals sampled according to their fitness
+*`af_cor_temp_pooled` correlation between allele frequency and temperature based on subset of individuals sampled according to their fitness, for individuals pooled by temperature instead of by population
+*`af_cor_sal_pooled` correlation between allele frequency and salinity based on subset of individuals sampled according to their fitness, for individuals pooled by salinity instead of by population
 *`af_slope_temp` slope between allele frequency and temperature based on subset of individuals sampled according to their fitness
 *`af_slope_sal` slope between allele frequency and salinity based on subset of individuals sampled according to their fitness
 * `Va_temp` VA to temperature explained by locus in metapopultion (this is a little misleading because some loci are low here, but explain a lot of VA in a specific environment), based on a subset of individuals after sampling based on their fitness